Xilinx/Vitis_Libraries/data_compression/docs/src/source/L2/demo.rst

 Variable ``TARGET`` can take the following values:

-  - **sw_emu**  : software emulation
+  - **sw_emu**: Software emulation.

-  - **hw_emu**  : hardware emulation
+  - **hw_emu**: Hardware emulation.

-  - **hw**  : run on actual hardware
+  - **hw**: Run on actual hardware.

-By default, the target device is set as Alveo U200.
-In order to target a different device, use the  ``PLATFORM`` argument.
+By default, the target device is set as AMD Alveo™ U200.
+To target a different device, use the  ``PLATFORM`` argument.
 For example:

 .. code-block:: bash

     make run TARGET=sw_emu PLATFORM=<new_device.xpfm>

 .. note::
    Build instructions explained in this section are common for all the applications.
-The generated executable names may differ.
+The generated executable names might differ.